 CytoSorb has already achieved marketing authorization in the EU under the CE marking process and the Medical Devices Directive.
 It is manufactured at our manufacturing facility in New Jersey under ISO 13485 Full Quality Systems certification.
-The manufacturing and marketing of our products will be subject to extensive and rigorous government regulation in the EU, as well as in the U.S. and in other countries.
+The manufacturing and marketing of our products is subject to extensive and rigorous government regulation in the EU, as well as in the U.S. and in other countries.
 In the U.S. and other countries, the process of obtaining and maintaining required regulatory approvals is lengthy, expensive, and uncertain.
 There can be no assurance that we will ever obtain the necessary additional approvals to sell our products in the United States or other non-EU countries.
 Even if we do ultimately receive FDA approval or clearance for any of our products, we will be subject to extensive ongoing regulation.
 While we have received approval from our notified body to apply the CE mark to our CytoSorb device, we will be subject to extensive ongoing regulation and auditing requirements to maintain the CE mark.

-Our products will be subject to international regulation as medical devices under the Medical Devices Directive.
+Our products are subject to international regulation as medical devices under the Medical Devices Directive and, once our CE Mark under MDD expires in May 2024 will be subject to the new European Union Medical Device Regulation ("MDR").
 In Europe, which we expect to provide the initial market for our products, the notified body and Competent Authority govern, where applicable, development, clinical studies, labeling, manufacturing, registration, notification, clearance or approval, marketing, distribution, record keeping, and reporting requirements for medical devices.
 Different regulatory requirements may apply to our products depending on how they are categorized by the notified body under these laws.
 Current international regulations classify our CytoSorb device as a Class IIb device.
 Even though we have received CE mark certification of the CytoSorb device, there can be no assurance that we will be able to continue to comply with the required annual auditing requirements or other international regulatory requirements that may be applicable.
 In addition, there can be no assurance that government regulations applicable to our products or the interpretation of those regulations will not change.
 The extent of potentially adverse government regulation that might arise from future legislation or administrative action cannot be predicted.
 There can be no assurances that reimbursement will be granted or that additional clinical data will be required to establish reimbursement.